 Parental Influence and Support

 Many of the women interviewed for this project had parents who supported them in their choice to work in STEM fields.
-A common trend between the women is that their fathers all worked in STEM fields and were mentioned by the women as important influences.
+A common trend among women is that their fathers all worked in STEM fields and were mentioned by the women as important influences.
 Though a trend of fathers might be surmised to occur due to the masculinist frame of STEM fields, the interviewees held both their parents in high esteem.
 The explanations correlate with research on the topic of parental influence on women in STEM.
 Hoferichter and Raufelder explain they found that "while for girls, mother and father support in 8th grade were associated with better grades in math and biology, for boys, neither mother nor father support were significantly related to their STEM performance."
 (2019, "Mothers and Fathers—Who Matters for STEM Performance?")

 Dr. Kirtly Parker Jones